Byomkesh Phire Elo

-Byomkesh Phire Elo is a 2014 Indian mystery thriller film on Bengali fictional detective Byomkesh Bakshi, released on 19 December 2014.
+Byomkesh Phire Elo is a 2014 Indian mystery thriller film based on the Bengali fictional detective Byomkesh Bakshi, released on 19 December 2014.
 The film is directed by Anjan Dutt.
-This is the third installment of Byomkesh series By Anjan Dutt, serving as a sequel to Byomkesh Bakshi and Abar Byomkesh.
+This is the third installment of Byomkesh series by Anjan Dutt, serving as a sequel to Byomkesh Bakshi and Abar Byomkesh.
 The film is based on Beni Sanghar by Sharadindu Bandyopadhyay.

 Plot

 Benimadhab (Biswajit Chakraborty), a rich businessman is under the impression that someone is trying to kill him, but is not able to find out who.
 He appoints Byomkesh (Abir Chatterjee) to find out.
 While Byomkesh starts investigating (with his sidekick Ajit (Saswata Chatterjee) narrating the events), Benimadhab is murdered.
 The inquest into this gruesome act reveals some dark secrets of Benimadhab's family members.